 - Dietary fiber

-- Vitamins like C, folate, E, B6, thiamin among others
+- Vitamins like C, folate, E, B6, and thiamin, among others

 - Pantothenic acid